 Recruitment

 Most of the participants agreed that seeing a recruitment video would not be critical for their motivation to participate in the trial.
 As they had decided to participate in the trial at the time they were interviewed for this study, they were motivated before watching it.
 Some mothers, however, expressed that a video could make them more willing to participate.
 They felt that the video created a feeling of connectedness with the researchers from the beginning of the study.
-One mother expressed it this way: “It is harder to say no face to face, even though it is through a screen”.
-The mothers feel that the researcher is there in the room with them even though it is through a video on a screen.
-A mother expresses this contradiction – the researcher being present while simultaneously at a distance – in this quotation: “It [the video] works well in that way that it is personal, but without it being face-to-face and that you feel that you need to make a decision right away.”
+One mother expressed it this way: “It is harder to say no face to face, even though it is through a screen” [mother 8].
+The mothers felt that the researcher was there in the room with them even though it was through a video on a screen.
+Mother 10 expresses this contradiction – the researcher being present while simultaneously at a distance – in this quotation: “It [the video] works well in that way that it is personal, but without it being face-to-face and that you feel that you need to make a decision right away”..

 Personification of research

 The participants generally expressed comfort in the visual aspect of seeing the person behind the project.
-They liked that the person on the video was “a real human being that wants to help you and future parents”.
+They liked that the person on the video was “a real human being that wants to help you and future parents” [mother 11].
 Participants also expressed that they found it “trustworthy” that the researchers were seen in a location that appears to be their office.
 Some of the mothers commented that they had seen and read the name of the PI several times on emails etc. and liked to see how she looked.
-One mother said that it was “nice to get a face on the person that has been behind the project“.
+One mother said that it was “nice to get a face on the person that has been behind the project“[mother ??].
 Other participants said that they “felt safe” after watching the video and that it was comforting to know who processes your personal data.
-Some mothers mentioned that as a new parent, they feel sensitive about their children and about disclosing private information.
-This comes through in this quotation: “it [the information] is something personal and it is a sensitive situation you are in when you need help like this”.
+Some mothers mentioned that as a new parent, they felt sensitive about their children and about disclosing private information.
+This comes through in this quotation: “it [the information] is something personal and it is a sensitive situation you are in when you need help like this” [mother 7].

 Several of the participants commented that they found the researcher in the video trustworthy and sincere.
-They appreciate the time and resources the researchers spent producing the video.
-They feel that this sends a signal to the participants about the seriousness of the study.
-A mother expresses it this way: “I get a nice gut feeling that she [the researcher] is actually presenting her own material”.
+They appreciated the time and resources the researchers spent producing the video.
+They felt that this sent a signal to the participants about the seriousness of the study.
+Mother 4 expressed it this way: “I get a nice gut feeling that she [the researcher] is actually presenting her own material”.
 Many of the participants also stated that it signaled dedication and engagement that the researcher responsible for the project presented the project in the video.
 They felt that this signaled dedication and engagement because it showed that the study was important to the researcher and something that the researcher was proud of doing.
 One mother expressed it this way: It says; ‘I want to take responsibility for this, and be the face of this – I am actually proud of what I am doing.’
-It gives a positive effect that you want to stand forward with what you have done”.
-Although mothers generally find the researcher in the video serious, a few did find the researcher a bit “boring”.
-A few of the participants did not know that the person in the video was the researcher who was responsible for the project.
+It gives a positive effect that you want to stand forward with what you have done” [mother 8].
+Although mothers generally found the researcher in the video serious, a few did find the researcher a bit “boring”.
+A few of the participants were not aware that the person in the video was the researcher who was responsible for the project.
 They encouraged the research team to make this aspect clearer in the video.